zeevo/zeevo.io.old/content/articles/2018-11-4--hacking-rpi-part-1/index.md

 dv-pi stop # Stop vulnerable applications
 ```

 Next time I will show you a beginner’s attack for your new target.
-Happy hacking!